 Treatment of a Mouse Bite

-In the unlikely event you are bitten by a mouse, you should cleanse the wound and seek medical help immediately.
-Your doctor will vaccinate you against tetanus and check for potential disease and infections.
+In the unlikely event, you are bitten by a mouse, you should cleanse the wound and seek medical help immediately.
+Your doctor will vaccinate you against tetanus and check for potential diseases and infections.
 He will also prescribe you antibiotics for possible inflammations.

 Bites can result in mild to strong pains.
 In those cases ask your doctor for pain relief medication.
 Mice rarely carry rabies but your doctor might advise you to get a rabies shot.